CalebMigosi/document_search_app/README.md

 ## Running on docker container in local machine

 ### Loading secrets
 To load all secrets, create a `.env` file like below.
+This file should go in the same directory as this README.
 This should contain all the app secrets.
 I didn't have time to so sth detailed so I only used the bare minimum to run the application ie:

 ```
 ####################################